⚠️ Teammate Requests & Placement Policy

 "But I need a carpool!"

-All teams in a division practice/play on the same nights at the same facility.
-This allows for ridesharing even if players are on different teams.
+To make carpooling easier, all teams in a division are scheduled to practice and play on the same nights at the same facility, just different fields (which are near each other).
+This allows for ridesharing even if players are on different teams, similar to how classmates may be in the same grade but have different homeroom teachers.

-Little League Age may differ from calendar age.
-We must follow Little League International guidelines for charter/insurance purposes and cannot accommodate requests to keep players with classmates if their league ages differ.
+Little League Age for a player may differ from your school grade or actual calendar age.
+We must follow Little League International age guidelines and cannot accommodate requests to keep players with classmates if their league ages differ.

 Note: Fall Ball programs are more informal and may accommodate requests.
 Summer Tournament/Travel teams use tryouts, not drafts.